jbinkley60/MezzmoArtworkChecker/README.txt

 v1.0.9
-- Added "no actor" command line option which will provide the Mezzmo data (i.e. movie title and file name) for any actor / actress which isn't found on IMDB and TMDB.
+- Added "noactor" command line option which will provide the Mezzmo data (i.e. movie title and file name) for any actor / actress which isn't found on IMDB and TMDB.
 These are typically typos, improper spellings, other name variations and similar.
 Actors deleted from Mezzmo are not included